Akul2010/code-snippets/README.md

-# plat_man
+# code_snippets
-Basically a multi-language library that makes different platform-specific functions and stuff cross-platform.
+Basically a bunch of functions and other platform-specific code that is made cross-platfrom.
+Also just useful code that doesn't really belong in any specific repo.